 - you normally consume well-water (which tends to have more iron);

 - your scalp is already irritated or injured;

 - your scalp is sunburned;

-- your scalp scratches or brush marks (you should not brush for 3 days prior to a perm;
+- your scalp has scratches or brush marks (you should not brush for 3 days before getting a perm);

 - you have had prior reactions to straighteners;